Designing and formalizing software architectures for distributed systems using new network technologies.

 Designing and implementing middleware infrastructures for interoperable pervasive systems.

 Following the Inria's age limit for research teams, ARLES closed on 12/31/2013 after 12 years of existence.
 ARLES is to be followed up by the MiMove team researching on Middleware Solutions for Mobile Systems.
-MiMove page is to be released shortly
+You can find more Information about MiMove team through: mimove.inria.fr

 With digital equipment becoming increasingly networked, either on wired or wireless networks, for personal and professional use alike, distributed software systems have become a crucial element in information and communications technologies.
 The study of these systems forms the core of the ARLES' work, which is specifically concerned with defining new system software architectures, based on the use of emerging networking technologies.
 In this context, we concentrate on the study of distributed systems which bring to life the vision of ubiquitous computing systems, also known as ambient intelligence.